agucova/spidermatch/README.md

 > **Note**
-> This app is currently in spanish only.
-English version coming soon.
+> This app is currently available in Spanish only.
+An Eglish version is coming soon.

 An open-source app for setting up search engine lookups for incidents covered by local news in a certain country.
 This app is used for criminology research in policing.

-This app is free software under the GNU General Public License v3.

 ## Installation
 The app is available on PyPI, so you can install it with pip: